Arely Muciño: Career

 Muciño won her second world title when she beat WBC female flyweight champion Shindo Go by unanimous decision on 6 December 2014, at Arena José Sulaimán, Monterrey, Mexico.

 She lost the belt in her first defense on 19 September 2015, going down to a unanimous decision loss against Jessica Chávez at Emiliano Zapata Sports Center, Ecatepec de Morelos, Mexico.

 Muciño became a three-time world female flyweight champion when she claimed the WBO title thanks to a majority decision win over Monserrat Alarcón at Domo del Parque San Rafael, Guadalajara, Mexico, on 17 February 2018.

 After making two successful defences, she vacated the title before becoming IBF female flyweight World champion on 29 October 2022, by dethroning Argentina's Leonela Paola Yúdica by split decision at Pechanga Arena, San Diego, California, USA.
 Judge David Soliven scored the fight 96-94 for Yudica while judges Alejandro Rochin (96-94) and Zachary Young (97-93) were in favour of Muciño.

-Muciño's reign lasted only one fight as in her next contest she suffered a fifth-round stoppage defeat to Gabriela Fundora at the Kia Forum, Inglewood, California, USA, on 21 October 2023.
+Muciño's reign lasted only one fight as in her next contest she suffered a fifth-round stoppage defeat to Gabriela Fundora at the Kia Forum, Inglewood, California, US, on 21 October 2023.